 Founder of a theater collective dedicated to including the audience in the theatre-making process.
 Innovative new works include 30 ideas, 3 of them good, in which the audience voted on the 3 best and 1 worst theatrical idea.
 The winner, Leaving IKEA, became a full production in 2012.
 Other new works included A Lesson in Art, The Oral Tradition, and the Open Rehearsal Series in which new plays were developed.

 Director of Education, Roundabout Theatre Company, New York, NY, 2006-2008

-Lead the $1.1 million program, 6 full time staff and roster of 40 professional teaching artists to provide New York City schools with highest quality theater education across all areas of the core curriculum.
-Collaborated with Roundabout staff to ensure that subscribers, students and teachers are engaged in the work.
+Leader of the $1.1 million program with 6 full-time staff and a roster of 40 professional teaching artists providing New York City schools with the highest quality theater education across all areas of the core curriculum.
+Collaborated with Roundabout staff to ensure that subscribers, students, and teachers are engaged in the work.
 As Education Program Manager 2006-07 upgraded communication systems and operating protocols.

 Artistic Director, CityKids Repertory Company, New York, NY, 2005-2006